ykrsama/clash-jump/README.md

 ## Debug

-See logs in `~/.cache/clash/log/service.log` and `~/.cache/clash/log/service.err` and web controller.
+See logs in `~/.cache/clash/log/` or web controller.